osu-mist/express-api-skeleton/README.md

 ## Babel

 This API uses [Babel](https://babeljs.io/) to transpile JavaScript code.
-After running, the transpiled code will be located in `build/dist/`.
-Source maps are also generated and located in `build/maps`.
+After running, the transpiled code will be located in `dist/`.
+Source maps are also generated in the same directory.
 These contain references to the original source code for debugging purposes.

 Babel allows for newer ECMAScript syntax such as `import` and `export` from ES6.
 It also allows [Babel plugins](https://babeljs.io/docs/en/plugins) to be used.